 Chihiro returns to the village entrance, to the starting point of the adventure, where her parents are waiting unaware of anything that has passed.
 The person appears to be the same, but inside she is not; her internal transformation is so profound and irreversible that her actions will always in future be guided by wisdom.

 Note: It’s possible to use a similar method to interpret the symbolism of many phenomena.
 If you think this analysis was valid, you’ll find equally revealing the interpretation I propose about the classical myth of Atlantis, or the purpose of mankind’s oldest monuments such as Stonehenge.
-These interpretations—among many others—appear in a book recently published: Sailors of Stonehenge
+These interpretations and many others appear in a book I recently published: Voyage Zero (US link; UK link).